Drizin/CodegenCS/README.md

 }
 ```

-Default output file has its name automatically inferred from the template name (`MyTemplate.cs` generates a `MyTemplate.generated.cs`), but you can modify it either in the code (`writer.RelativePath = "MyOutput.java"`) or in the command-line (`dotnet-codegencs template run MyTemplate.cs -f MyOutput.java`).
+Default output file has its name automatically inferred from the template name (`MyTemplate.cs` generates a `MyTemplate.g.cs`), but you can modify it either in the code (`writer.RelativePath = "MyOutput.java"`) or in the command-line (`dotnet-codegencs template run MyTemplate.cs -f MyOutput.java`).

 ## The powerful Raw String Literal